Voting in Georgia

 Early Voting In Georgia

 Georgia offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins on the fourth Monday immediately prior to each primary, general election, and most runoff elections (or as soon as possible prior to a runoff from any general election in which there are only state or county candidates on the ballot) and ends the Friday before Election Day.
+Early voting begins on the fourth Monday prior to election and ends on the Friday immediately prior to Election Day.

 Primary Elections In Georgia

 Georgia has open primaries.
 Any registered voter can participate in primary elections, regardless of political party.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.